ohmg-dev/blog/src/content/blog/2025-06-29-implementing-s3-storage.md

 ## The result

 It went well!
-Since the switch all new files have gone straight to S3, and all of the existing interfaces and viewers on the site now run from COGs in S3 instead of through `nginx` on the server.
+Since the switch on a Sunday afternoon, all new files have gone straight to S3, and all of the existing interfaces and viewers on the site now run from COGs in S3 instead of through `nginx` on the server.

 One hiccup I encountered was that the setting `AWS_QUERYSTRING_AUTH` in Django was automatically set to `True` , causing the URLs that the backend returned to have embedded expiration dates in them.
 Everything would be fine when I re-generated the lookups (which include saved URLs for things like thumbnails) but then the next day these same URLs would be "unauthorized" and no longer work.
 Setting `AWS_QUERYSTRING_AUTH=False` fixed this issue.

 Wasabi is _very_ cheap, just $7/month per terabyte, meaning that the 440gb I have in the bucket (doubled if you include the backup bucket) falls within the lowest tier of usage.
-A very quick back-of-the-envelope calculation shows that if the _entire_ LOC Sanborn Map collection were georeferenced on OIM, storage would be under 7tb ($49/month) or double that with a backup.
+A very quick back-of-the-envelope calculation shows that if the _entire_ LOC Sanborn Map collection (500,000 sheets resulting in at least 3x that many files) were georeferenced on OIM, storage would be under 7tb ($49/month) or double that with a backup.
 That seems like a pretty good deal.

 I've talked about making this upgrade for a while, so it feels good to finally do it.
-Technically, I could delete all old content from the server and then downgrade it to reduce the monthly bill, but storage was just one of the elements in play, because the splitting and warping processes benefit from a powerful server, not to mention I still run TiTiler directly on the server as well.
+Technically, I could delete all old content from the server and then downgrade it to reduce the monthly bill, but storage was just one of the elements in play, because the splitting and warping processes do benefit from a powerful server, not to mention I still run TiTiler directly on the server as well.
 All in good time...